dfpc-coe/node-CoT/README.md

 ## CoT Spec

-The CoT spec appears to be very informally developed by a rough internal concensus by large TAK Clients within the TPC (TAK Product Center).
+The CoT Spec is very informally developed by rough internal concensus of large TAK Clients within the TPC (TAK Product Center).
 The following is a current understanding of the spec primarily developed through reverse engineering TAK clients

 ```